mulderp/mulderp.github.com/_posts/2013-02-15-organizing-a-backbone-application.md

 ## Conclusions

-* For the main structure of a frontend application, it's good to start thinking in views first.
-Views fetch data when needed.
+* For the main structure of a Backbone application, I find the directories /collections, /models, /views/ and /templates helpful.

+* Start thinking in Views first (a good option is on paper).
+Then, think on how Views fetch data when needed.

-* There are views that manage other views, and views that render templates.
-So far, my 'umbrella-views' just instantiate sub-views, that fetch data respectively.
+* There are views that manage other Views, and Views that render templates.

 * There seems to be some conventions on naming views in Backbone.
 So far, I use 'ListView' and 'ItemView' to name views on collections, or the elements (= items) in a collection.